 Perhaps even more amazing, Koko asked for a present for Christmas in 1983: a kitten.
 She had learned of cats from children’s picture books, including Puss ’n’ Boots, and was given a toy stuffed cat — but Koko wasn’t satisfied with it, continually signing “sad.”
 So for her birthday in July, she was allowed to choose a kitten from an abandoned litter, and Koko named it “All Ball” — “Koko likes to rhyme words in sign language,” explained Gorilla Foundation biologist Ron Cohn.
 “The cat reacted to her as she would a human, but she was pretty independent and would bite Koko or wriggle loose when she got tired of being babied,” Cohn said.
 And when that happened, Koko would sign “Obnoxious cat.”
 All Ball was hit by a car and killed six months later.
 “When we told Koko, she acted like she didn’t hear us for about 10 minutes,” Cohn said at the time.
 “Then she started whimpering — a distinct hooting sound that gorillas make when they are sad.
 We all started crying together.”
 Then, Koko signed, “Sleep.
 Cat.”
 She later got other cats.
 A long term goal was for Koko to mate, to see if she would spontaneously teach her offspring sign language, but she didn’t seem interested in mating.
 Koko met a number of celebrities, and was particularly fond of Mr. Rogers, and Robin Williams (see video below).
 Koko lived longer than most gorillas, and died unexpectedly at the Gorilla Foundation’s preserve in California on June 19.
 She was 46.

-Author’s Note: This experiment (and doing the research to write it up) inspired this week’s Uncommon Sense podcast: What a Talking Ape Can Teach Humans.
+Author’s Note: This experiment (and doing the research to write it up) inspired an episode of the Uncommon Sense podcast: What a Talking Ape Can Teach Humans.
 You don’t have to use a podcast app to listen (though that certainly works too): you can stream it directly from the Show Page (the link).